• Skip to main content

 How to twine the base of a basket

-To do the twining, I start by taking the length of reed sitting on top of the current stake and sliding it under the next.
+To do the twining, I start by taking the length of the reed sitting on top of the current stake and sliding it under the next.
 The top twiner always goes behind the next stake.

 The reed will create an ‘x’ or twist between each stake.